What was Queen Elizabeth of England's net worth?

 Real Estate/Assets/Castles

 Queen Elizabeth did not own most of her many palaces and assets.
 The Crown does.
 This includes the Crown Jewels, which contains more than 140 individual pieces that are considered priceless.
 These are considered national treasures and part of the royal collection.
 The monarch is allowed to possess and use them during their reign.
-The royal collection includes paintings, furniture, tapestries, photographs and other items that are spread out amongst the royal residences.
+The royal collection includes paintings, furniture, tapestries, photographs, and other items that are spread out amongst the royal residences.
 Buckingham Palace and Windsor Castle are also held in trust.
 They are there for the use of the reigning monarch but cannot be sold by them.

 The Queen's official London residence was Buckingham Palace.
-Buckingham Palace is valued around $5 billion and retains the original early 19th-century interior designs.
-Buckingham Palace remains a symbol and home of the British monarchy, and serves as an art gallery and tourist attraction.
+Buckingham Palace is valued at around $5 billion and retains the original early 19th-century interior designs.
+Buckingham Palace remains a symbol and home of the British monarchy and serves as an art gallery and tourist attraction.
 For quick weekend getaways she also had access to Windsor Castle, worth $574 million.

 The Crown Estate

 The Crown Estate is essentially a real estate portfolio that is not owned by either Elizabeth or the government.
 If she did own the Crown Estate personally, Queen Elizabeth's net worth would easily top $25 billion which would have made her one of the richest people in the world.
 And while she may not have owned the Crown Estate, she did profit from its income.
 In a given year, the Crown Estate produced around $18 million in income annually for Elizabeth.
-Another real estate portfolio called the Duchy of Lancaster, produced an income of $27 million per year.
-Through an entity called the Sovereign Grant, Elizabeth took 25% of the income produced by the Crown Estate to pay for her family's expenses such as travel, housekeeping and IT costs.
+Another real estate portfolio, called the Duchy of Lancaster, produced an income of $27 million per year.
+Through an entity called the Sovereign Grant, Elizabeth took 25% of the income produced by the Crown Estate to pay for her family's expenses, such as travel, housekeeping, and IT costs.

 Furthermore, Elizabeth possessed – but did not own – the Royal Collection Trust.
 The Royal Collection Trust holds the Royal family's art and other priceless works.
-The trust owns over 1 million objects, most notably 7,000 paintings by artists including like Rembrandt and Leonardo da Vinci.
+The trust owns over 1 million objects, most notably 7,000 paintings by artists including Rembrandt and Leonardo da Vinci.
 The Royal Collection Trust's collection is easily worth at least $1 billion.